vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 _Dvādaśāhasaptamī_-begin on 7th of M. śu.; for one year; fast on 7th and Sun to be worshipped under different names on each 7th, Varuṇa in M., Tapana in Phā., Vedāṁśu in Cai., in Vaj.
 Dhātr̥ and so on; brāhmaṇas to be fed on following 8th; on 7th of dark half also fast &c.; HV I.720-724 (from Bhav.).

 _Dvādaśivratas_--For reward of fast on Dvādaśis of śu. _pakṣa_ from Mārg, vide Vi.
 Dh.
 I. 159.
 1-21 and on kr̥.
 Dvādaśī vide Vi.
 Dh.
 I. 160.
 There are about 50 Dvādaśī vratas.
 Vide KKV 310-369 ( describes 26 dvādaśivratas ), HV I. 1162-1222; HK 289–298, KN 275-277, TT 114-117, SM 92-95, PC 213-222, VR 475-495.
 The Var., chapters 39-49 deal with ten dvādaśis named after ten avatāras from Matsya to Kalkin and also Padmanābha-dvādaśī.
 Most of these would be dealt with under their proper names.
 Agni 188 mentions many Dvādaśīvratas.
 Eight kinds of Dvādaśīs from Brahmavaivarta have been mentioned by HK 260-263; vide p.
 119 above.
 The rewards of making gifts on dvādaśīs of the twelve months in conjunction with certain nakṣatras are treated in HK 634-637, KR 129-131.
-Dvadasi mixed with ekādaśī is to be preferred acc. to Yugmavākya (KN 275 ).
+Dvādaśi mixed with ekādaśī is to be preferred acc. to Yugmavākya (KN 275 ).

 _Dvādaśivrata_-begin from Mārg. śu.; one year or for life; fast on 11th and worship of Vāsudeva on 12th with the upacāras from flowers &c.; if performed for one year, one becomes purified from sins; if for life he reaches Śvetadvipa; if he performs vrata on dvādaśis both in śu. and kr̥. he secures heaven, and if for life he goes to Viṣṇuloka.
 V. Dh.
 49. 1-8, q. by KKV 310; Anuśāsana chap.
 109 dwells on worship of Viṣṇu on dvādaśīs from Mārg.